Build your career with our industry-related courses. call us now at +65 9730 4250

 What is Indemnification?

 The word indemnification means to protect against loss or liabilities.
 It is a protection act that protects one/ both parties against a financial obligation that arises through breach of contract.
-It is a precaution that is commonly and frequently and necessary to use these precautions when negotiating any agreement.
+It is a precaution that is commonly and frequently and necessary to use these precautions when negotiating any agreement —particularly in scenarios involving startup founders or financial partners, such as those covered in a startup valuation course for entrepreneurs in Singapore.
+To fully understand how indemnification might impact a business’s financial position, it helps to grasp core principles like the basic accounting equation explained with examples for beginners, which lays the foundation for interpreting assets, liabilities, and equity in such agreements.

 This clause is used in the form of a contractual agreement made between the participating parties in which one party agrees to pay for the losses or damages suffered by the other party.
 In the domain of corporate law, an indemnity agreement negates the board of directors and company executives from personal liability.
 The corporation/firm is solely responsible if the company is being sued or suffers any damages.